ardanlabs/gotraining/03-methods_interfaces_embedding/02-interfaces/readme.md

 ## Notes

+* Interface method calls using a value, only support value receivers.
+* Interface method calls using a pointer, support both pointer and value receivers.
-* Methods that implement interfaces with a value receiver support values and pointer calls.
+* Methods that implement interfaces with a value receiver, support calls against values and pointers.
-* Methods that implement interfaces with a pointer receiver require pointer calls only.
+* Methods that implement interfaces with a pointer receiver, only support calls against pointers.
 * Interfaces are reference types, don't share with a pointer.
 * This is how we create polymorphic behavior in go.